 sketch book, pencil, light box, Daniel Smith watercolors, Arches watercolor paper, brushes

-First I sketched this simple angle in my sketchbook.
+First I sketched this simple angel in my sketchbook.
 Then I made a copy of it and placed it on my light box and lightly traced it onto my 8×10 piece of watercolor paper.
 I kept my sketch simple because I wanted it to feel like my angel was emerging out from the watercolor.

 The next step was to wet my paper and add washes of yellow and blue and a mix of colors for her arms.
 I did not wet the area where her face is so I could add the flesh color later.
 I let the colors run and drip at the bottom.
 I tried not to mess with this area too much.
 After the paint dried I went back in and added details and lots of splatters to create texture in the background.
 I had to stop before I worked on it too much.
 I love how the colors and textures came together to her a give it a bit of an abstract look.